Amfilohije Radović: Bishop of Banat (1980s)

 Named Bishop of Banat in the 1980s, he held the title until the end of 1990.
-During the late 1980s, Amfilohije engaged in anti-Catholic propaganda and accused the Roman Catholic Church and Croats of endangering Serbs within Croatia.
+During the late 1980s, Amfilohije was one along of Serbian intellectuals at time involved in anti-Catholic speeches and accused the Roman Catholic Church and Croatians of endangering Serbs within Croatia.
 In 1990, Amfilohije became a candidate for Patriarch of the Serbian Orthodox Church (SOC).
 A week before political elections in Serbia, on 6 December 1990, Serbian President Slobodan Milošević attempted to get control of the SOC through supporting his preferred candidates such as Amfilohije for patriarch.
 Amfilohije did not succeed in getting many votes and as such did not make the final shortlist of candidates for the role.
 A few days later the elderly Danilo Dajković retired and in December 1990 Amfilohije was elected to succeed him as Metropolitan of the Metropolitanate of Montenegro and the Littoral, a position he held until his death.
 Guests that were present at his inauguration ceremony were Matija Bećković, Novak Kilibarda and Radovan Karadžić.
 The arrival of Amfilohije to his new role was greeted by numerous people that ranged from high ranking politicians to Serbian nationalists in Montenegro.

 At Cetinje in December 1990 public protests by people against his appointment as metropolitan followed, due to the reputation of Amfilohije as a Serb nationalist and his denial of a separate Montenegrin identity.